Knee Pain & Osgood-Schlatter Disease in Children: Causes, Symptoms & Treatments

 osgood-schlatter-disease-knee-pain-heiden-orthopedics-tooele-utah

-You may be wondering why Osgood-Schlatter disease develops most commonly in adolescents.
+You may be wondering why this condition develops most commonly in adolescents.
 The answer is fairly simple: the patellar tendon is particularly vulnerable to repetitive stress injuries while the tibia bone is growing rapidly and the tendon is relatively short.
 In other words, your child’s growth spurt can be partially to blame.
 This teenage growth spurt is typically seen in 10 to 16-year-old boys and 11 to 18-year-old girls.

 Sports that involve a lot of running, squatting, jumping and stadium step training – such as football, volleyball, basketball, track and field, gymnastics, soccer and dance – can put a lot of repeated stress on this vulnerable area of the knee.
 Tight quadriceps (front thigh) muscles and tight hamstrings (back thigh) muscles can contribute to Osgood-Schlatter disease, as tight muscles increase the pulling on the patellar tendon.